RobbieHember/fcgadgets/README.md

 * Reporting Silviculture Updates and Land Status Tracking System (RESULTS);
 * Growth and yield models;

-The aim of the package is to maintain the principles and standards applied in Canada’s National GHG Inventory.
+The aim of the Package is to maintain the principles and standards applied in Canada’s National GHG Inventory.

 ## Dependencies
 Much of the in-house background science and analysis in support of the fcgadgets package is organized in the **fcexplore** package.
 The spatial reference system for many projects relies on information and processing from the **BC1ha** package.